TapfererToaster/Grimorium-de-spiritum-mechanicus/Cloud.md

 ![[Azure shared responsibility.png]]The cloud provider is always responsible for the physical space and the hardware, while the consumer is always responsible for administrative task including the data stored and who and what device can access the cloud.
 # Evolution of the Cloud Model and Architecture
-## Cloud Models
+## Evolution
 ![[Evolution of Cloud Models.png]]

 >[!note] Public and Edge Computing
->- Public cloud has a centralized data collection, processing and analysis approach.
+>- *Public cloud* has a centralized data collection, processing and analysis approach.
->- Edge computing has a distribute computing approach where data is collected, processed and analyzed locally.
+>- *Edge computing* has a distribute computing approach where data is collected, processed and analyzed locally.
 This provides better latency and can be approached when a company has strict compliance on where data is stored and processed.
 >

 ## Cloud Architecture